MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 Depending on your networking model, the VIP pool definition will differ in the following ways:

-- Static IP - If you're using static IP, make sure your virtual IPs addresses are from the same subnet provided.
+- Static IP - If you're using static IP, make sure your virtual IP's addresses are from the same subnet provided.
 - DHCP - If your network is configured with DHCP, you will need to work with your network administrator and exclude the VIP pool IP range from the DHCP scope used for the AKS on Azure Stack HCI deployment.

 ## Kubernetes node VM IP pool